-- Rubin's categorization, although provides a foundational framework, falls short in several aspects: - ► MCAR and MAR definitions are merely statistical convenience. - MNAR definition lacks specificity. - It does not determine the best approach for handling missing data in multiple variables. - In order to better handle missing data, we need to: - Have a better understanding of causal relationships between variables and their missingness, and what these relationships imply in terms of identification/recoverability of the target estimand. - ▶ Main takeaway: encourage the use of missing data DAGs in data analysis to - Make assumptions about missingness mechanisms more explicit, and - Use identification procedures as a guide for estimation methods.
+- Rubin's categorization does not determine the best approach for handling missing data in multiple variables. - ► How best to handle missing data? - It depends on the assumed causal relationships between variables and their missingness, and - What these relationships imply in terms of identification/recoverability of the target estimand. - ▶ Main takeaway: encourage the use of missing data DAGs in data analysis to - Make underlying assumptions more explicit, and - Use identification procedures as a guide for estimation methods.